-- Child seats in groups 0 to 3 can be secured with a seat belt. - Child seats for groups 0, 0+ and 1 with the "ISOFIX" system can be secured without fastening seat belts, using the "ISOFIX" and ⇒ page 51 securina rinas.
+- Child seats in groups 0 to 3 can be secured with a seat belt. - Group 0, 0+ and 1 child seats with the "ISOFIX" system can be secured to the "ISOFIX" retaining rings.
+In this case, seat belts are not necessary.

 Seat locations

-Category Weight Front passenger Rear outer Rear centre
+Category Weight Front passen- ger Rear outer Rear centre

 Group 0 <10 kg U U/L U

 Group 0+ <13 kg U U/L U

 Group 1 9-18 kg U U/L U

-Group 2 / 3 15-36 kg U Ū U
+Group 2 / 3 15-36 kg U U U

-- Suitable for universal approved restraining systems for use in this age category (universal retention systems are those fitted using the adult seat belt). - Move the passenger seat as far to rear as possible, as high as possible and always deactivate the airbag. - Suitable for retention systems using the "ISOFIX" anchors
+- U: Suitable for universal approved restraining systems for use in this age category (universal retention systems are those fitted using the adult seat belt). - : Move the passenger seat as far to rear as possible, as high as possible and always deactivate the airbag. - L: Suitable for retention systems using the "ISOFIX" anchors

 - When travelling, children must be secured in the vehicle with a restraint system suitable for age, weight and size. - Never install a child seat facing backwards (or rear-facing) on the front passenger seat unless the front passenger airbag has been disabled.
 This could cause fatal injuries to the child!
-However, if it is necessary, in exceptional cases, to transport a child in the front passenger seat, the front passenger airbag must always be disabled $\Rightarrow$ page 44.
-"Deactivating airbags\" and move the seat to its highest position, in case it has this adjustment. - Read and always observe information and warnings concerning the use of child seats $\Rightarrow$ \!\times in "Safety notes on using child seats" on page 47.
+However, if it is necessary, in exceptional cases, to transport a child in the front passenger seat, the front passenger airbag must always be disabled ⇒ page 44, "Deactivating airbags" and move the seat to its highest position, in case it has this adjustment.